thirdweb-dev/contracts/README.md

 ## Feedback

-If you have any feedback, please reach out to us at support@nftlabs.co
+If you have any feedback, please reach out to us at support@nftlabs.co.

 ## Authors